 We were also given an exciting new poster that shows-off the main characters:

 As expected, Scarlett Johansson is set to return as Black Widow to star in the film.
 A first look at the movie came through a poster shared on Instagram by Marvel concept artist Andy Park showed that Black Widow is set to feature classic Marvel villain Taskmaster.

 The poster sees Johansson doing battle with Taskmaster, suggesting that they’ll be locking horns in the 2020 movie.
 It’s not clear yet who is set to play the villain in the movie.

 The Comic Con panel also revealed that Florence Pugh will play Natasha’s surrogate sister Yelena Belova, while Rachel Weisz has been cast as the leader of the super-spy training facility where Romanoff initially learnt her trade.

-Earlier this year, it was revealed that David Harbour will play Red Guardian in the film.
+It was also revealed that David Harbour will play Red Guardian in the film.

 What do we know about the plot for Black Widow?